From Concept to Render

 Batch Baking: Use Python scripts to automate normal‑map baking across hundreds of assets.

 9 .
-Emerging Technologies & Automation & Scripting
+Emerging Technologies and Automation & Scripting

 Blender API Example (Python)